tin2tin/Pallaidium/README.md

 Tip           |
 :------------- |
-If you get the message that CUDA is out of memory, then restart Blender to free up memory and make it stable again.     |
+If you get the message that CUDA is out of memory, restart Blender to free up memory and make it stable again.     |

 # Batch Processing